-Under the title of each main section we have summarised the broad areas that the section is concerned with.
-Detailed guidance is then provided for each individual standard in the section, in a table like the one below.
+Under the title of each section we have summarised the broad areas that the section is concerned with.
+We then provide detailed guidance for each standard in the section, in a table like the one below.

-Under 'Other sources of HCPC guidance' we list other HCPC publications, where available, which may be useful to you to find more information about an individual standard.
+Under 'Other sources of HCPC guidance' we list other HCPC publications, where available, which may be useful for you to find more information about an individual standard.
 Certain documents may have relevant information in them which relates to a number of individual standards.